YoruCathy/yorucathy.github.io-source/content/index.md

 ## 🐱 About Me

 My name is Ruolin Ye.
-I am a second-year Ph.D. student at Cornell University supervised by [Prof. Tapomayukh Bhattacharjee](https://sites.google.com/site/tapomayukh).
+I am a third-year Ph.D. student at Cornell University supervised by [Prof. Tapomayukh Bhattacharjee](https://sites.google.com/site/tapomayukh).
 I worked with [Prof. Cewu Lu](https://www.mvig.org/), in MVIG Lab during my undergrad at Shanghai Jiao Tong University.

 My broad research interest is robotic caregiving, and I am especially interested in the task of transferring.
 I study how to coordinate multiple instrumented assistive devices to complete this task.
 I am also interested in simulation.
 I am leading the [RCareWorld](https://emprise.cs.cornell.edu/rcareworld/) simulation project.